Twins take series from Mets with 4-3 win on Ty France's game-ending single in the 10th inning

 Up next

-The Mets host St. Louis for four games starting Thursday.
-Manager Carlos Mendoza said Canning would likely re-enter the rotation early in the series, but he wasn’t ready to annpounce a starter for the opener, when RHP Andre Pallante (2-0, 2.20 ERA) pitches for the Cardinals.
+The Mets host St. Louis for four games starting Thursday, when Canning (1-1, 4.20 ERA) will take the mound.
+RHP Andre Pallante (2-0, 2.20 ERA) pitches for the Cardinals.

 The Twins begin a three-game series Friday at Atlanta when RHP Chris Paddack (0-2, 9.49 ERA) starts opposite Braves RHP Bryce Elder (0-1, 7.20 ERA).